 Around 26 percent of consumers in Europe want to spend less money on food in 2021.

 Some retailers even manufacture at least a portion of their own private-brand products.
 Swiss supermarket chain Migros, for example, directs about half of its purchasing spend to its internal manufacturing branch, M-Industry.
-Morrisons is now the second-largest fresh-food manufacturer in the United Kingdom,
+Morrisons is now the second-largest fresh-food manufacturer in the United Kingdom,7 and Intermarché even owns 22 fishing vessels.8 Other players are also starting to make incremental moves into this space; Lidl opened a chocolate factory in Germany in 2010,9 for example, and Asda acquired two UK meat-manufacturing firms in 2016.10

 Second, supply chains should be reoriented to maximize the availability of private brands, rather than treating these products as second class relative to branded goods.
 Grocer logistics should deliver the same service levels across national and private brands.
 Within stores, private brands need to be highly visible to reinforce the uniqueness and desirability of the grocer’s assortment.